Southern Streak o’ Lean

 Is streak o’ lean the same thing as pork belly?

 Streak o’ lean and pork belly are similar, but they come from different areas of the pig.
-Pork belly comes from, well the belly, and streak o’ lean comes from the side (why it’s also called “side meat”) and is fattier.
+Pork belly comes from, well, the belly, and streak o’ lean comes from the side (why it’s also called “side meat”) and is fattier.
 It’s also not bacon.
 Bacon is cured pork belly.

-🧾 More Recipes You’ll Like
+More Old Southern Recipes You’ll Like

-Old Fashioned Southern Tea Cakes on a white serving plate.
+Old Fashioned Southern Tea Cakes

-📖 Recipe
+Recipe

 Finished slices of streak o' lean on a white serving plate.